StrikeVaults/FalconOne/README.md

 ## 8. User Terms

-- Users are not allowed to deploy FalconOne on malicious operations
+- Users are not allowed to deploy FalconOne Lite on malicious operations
-- Users are not allowed to share FalconOne on a commercial purpose or fix a price
+- Users are not allowed to share FalconOne Lite on a commercial purpose or fix a price
-- FalconOne is FREE
+- FalconOne Lite is FREE
-- FalconOne can be edited according to Users needs
+- FalconOne Lite can be edited according to Users needs

 ## 9. Releases

-- January 9th, 2022: FalconOne v.0.1 (Minor Update)
+- January 9th, 2022: FalconOne Lite v.0.1 (Minor Update)
-- January 8th, 2022: FalconOne v.0.1 (Major Upload): Initial Code Upload
+- January 8th, 2022: FalconOne Lite v.0.1 (Major Upload): Initial Code Upload

 ## 10. Templates